luqmanmalik/Discrete-Combinatorial-Mathematics/README.md

-## DCM
-Discrete and Combinatorial Mathematics: Fifth Edition — R.P.
+## Discrete and Combinatorial Mathematics: Fifth Edition — R.P.
 Grimaldi
+These are my solutions to the text.